maxwolf621/AZ/az-104/Test/pictures.md

 ![alt text](image-342.png)

+correct answer is `dataActions` and `assignableScopes`

-the answer is wrong. you are not defining a policy but a custom role.
+the answer is wrong.

+you are not defining a policy but a custom role.

 You need to provide either of the following in DataActions:
 ```bash
 Microsoft.Compute/virtualMachines/login/action